Paris Hilton's My New BFF: First season

-Sixteen women and three men competed in challenges in an attempt to become Hilton's new best friend.
+Sixteen women and two men competed in challenges in an attempt to become Hilton's new best friend.
 Four of the female contestants were eliminated in the first episode and hence did not feature in promotional material (photo shoots, television spots or even the opening credits) for the season.
-Guest stars included Benji Madden, Kyle Richards, Richie Rich, Traver Rains, Kathy Hilton, Fergie, Simple Plan, Chris Applebaum, Perez Hilton, Dirt Nasty, Allison Melnick, Ryan Seacrest, Nicky Hilton, Keyshia Cole, Hanna Beth Merjos and Nick Swardson.
+Guest stars included Benji Madden, Kyle Richards, Richie Rich, Traver Rains, Kathy Hilton, Fergie, Simple Plan, Chris Applebaum, Perez Hilton, Dirt Nasty, Allison Melnick, Ryan Seacrest, Nicky Hilton, Keyshia Cole, Jeff Beacher and Nick Swardson.

 Though Hilton was forbidden from revealing the winner before the season finale aired, she had on two separate occasions accidentally referred to the winner as "she" —first on the September 25, 2008 airing of the Late Show with David Letterman, and again on the October 7, 2008 airing of The Ellen DeGeneres Show.
-On December 2, 2008, it was revealed in the finale that Brittany Flickinger had won the contest.
+On December 2, 2008, it was revealed that Brittany Flickinger had won the contest.

-In Season 1, Episode 6, Vegas, Baby!, Paris takes the girls to compete in the Folies Bergere at The Tropicana Hotel Las Vegas.
+In the episode "Vegas, Baby!", Paris takes the girls to compete in the Folies Bergere at The Tropicana Hotel Las Vegas.